Tax advisory

 Expatriates

 Score also prepares the personal income tax return for expats.
 If the 30% ruling is applicable, in the tax return may be opted for the so-called partial non-resident taxpayer status, resulting in fewer components -concerning box 2 and box 3- being subject to taxation compared to regular resident taxpayers.
-The partial non-resident taxpayer status will be abolished as of January 1, 2025.
+The partial non-resident taxpayer status has been abolished as of January 1, 2025.
 Employees who were granted the 30% ruling before January 1, 2024, can still -based on a transitional arrangement- benefit from the partial non-resident taxpayer status until the end of 2026.